 You need to ask yourself how much money you can afford to lose and how you would feel if you lost thousands overnight.

-Do you have the chops needed to go it alone, or are you a beginner considering their first investment?
+Do you have the chops needed to go it alone, or are you a beginner considering your first investment?

 Whatever you are, you have two options when it comes to investing money: